objarni/inkup/README.md

 To build Inkscape Trunk
 -----------------------

-1. git clone `repo url` inkup
+1. git clone `repo url`
 2. cd inkup
 3. vagrant up

-The provision-script is written inline inside the Vagrantfile, and basically adds the PPA for Inkscape Trunk to the VM, followed by intsalling all packages necessary to build Inkscape from sources, and finally builds Inkscape.
+The provision-script is written inline inside the Vagrantfile, and basically adds the PPA for Inkscape Trunk to the VM, followed by installing all packages necessary to build Inkscape from sources, and finally builds Inkscape.